neimasilk/PureFocus/memory-bank/progress.md

 **Current Task:** Pomodoro Timer Implementation (Preparing for Phase 2) **Progress:** Phase 0 is 100% complete.
 Phase 1 is 50% complete with Text Editor Foundation and Optimization implemented.

-**Recently Completed Baby-Step:** Baby-Step 1.2: Text Editor Optimization
+**Recently Completed Baby-Step:** Baby-Step 1.3: Unit Test Migration to Robolectric
 - ✅ All tasks for Phase 0 are complete.
 - ✅ Application is running on the emulator.
 - ✅ Full-screen text editor UI implemented (`FocusWriteScreen.kt`).